nizzit/PromptBridge/README.md

 # PromptBridge

-A browser extension that sends selected text to a custom API provider using configurable prompts.
+A browser extension that sends selected text to a custom LLM provider using configurable prompts.

 ## Installation